-What are the advantages of single-sex education for GIRLS?
+What are the advantages of single-sex education for girls?

-The advantages of single-sex education for girls fall into three categories: 1) expanded educational opportunity, 2) custom-tailored learning and instruction; and 3) greater autonomy, especially in heterosexual relationships.
+(i) expanded educational opportunity, (ii) custom-tailored learning and instruction and (iii) greater autonomy, especially in heterosexual relationships.
 Let's look at each of these categories.

 Expanded educational opportunity

-Several explanations have been suggested.
-Margrét Pála Ólafsdóttir is an Icelandic educator who introduced single-sex kindergarten to Iceland in 1989.
-She makes this common-sense observation: "Both sexes seek tasks they know.
-They select behavior they know and consider appropriate for their sex.
-In mixed [i.e. coed] schools, each sex monopolizes its sex-stereotyped tasks and behavior so the sex that really needs to practice new things never gets the opportunity.
-Thus, mixed-sex schools support and increase the old traditional roles." Ólafsdóttir has developed a technique in the girls section of her single-sex kindergarten which she calls "dare training", i.e. training girls to take risks.
+Ólafsdóttir has developed a technique in the girls section of her single-sex kindergarten which she calls "dare training", i.e. training girls to take risks.
 She puts mattresses on the floor, and "dares" the girls to jump from a table on to the mattress.
 She also encourages the girls to yell as loud as they can as they do their jump.
-(That's certainly one way to help girls "find their voice," à la Carol Gilligan.)
+That's certainly one way to help girls "find their voice," à la Carol Gilligan. Ólafsdóttir presented her findings, and some aspects of her technique, at our 2005 conference.

 One explanation for the fact that girls at single-sex schools are more likely to explore non-traditional subjects, then, might be that the single-sex classroom encourages girls to be daring, to try things that they might otherwise not try.
 Another explanation is that girls in the girls-only setting have more freedom to explore non-traditional subjects.
 Imagine that you're an 8th-grade girl, trying to decide what courses to sign up for in 9th grade.
 You're choosing between an advanced Spanish class and a computer programming class.
 You visit both classes.
 The Spanish class is very familiar: basically the same thing you've been doing for that past several years.
 The computer programming class at the coed high school, you notice, has 18 boys and one girl.
 The boys are loudly boasting about how much they know and how proficient they are at computer programming.
 Which class will you choose?